EHMC 2026 Conference Programme

 Dr Anish DL, Believers Church Medical College Hospital, India - Digitalisation of management control in hospitals: an interventionist case study (ID 58)

-Dr Andrea Mariani, Catholic University of Sacred Heart, Italy - Rehealms: caring for those who care – reimagining hospital spaces through co-creation, art, and governance innovation (ID 68)
+Dr Federico Mion, Institute of Clinical Neurosciences and Institute of Pharmacological Sciences, Switzerland - Rehealms: caring for those who care – reimagining hospital spaces through co-creation, art, and governance innovation (ID 68)

 Ms Maria Carol, Hospital de la Santa Creu i Sant Pau, Spain - Everyone a leader: diffused leadership for resilient health systems governance (ID 110)